Summary

 I took off the skis and slipped on some microspikes and headed for the weather observatory.
 The stairs were covered in snow but they weren't very slippery.
 I brought poles but didn't need them, at times I even ran.

+Up on the summit, it was freezing.
+The National Weather Service summit forecast for the next day said that the windchill got to -28 degrees in the afternoon.
 I took out my camera to take a few pictures and when I went to put it away, my hands were so numb that I couldn't fasten the button on my pocket.
 Fearing frostbite, I did what any self-respecting man would do.
 I took off my gloves and put my hands down my pants.

 I let my hands warm up to the point that they hurt again and I could move them around, then I headed back down the stairs from the weather observatory.
 Within minutes my hands were completely warm and no longer numb or tingly so I took a few more pictures and headed back down to the "castle".